dtrejo0611/dtrejo0611/README.md

 ---

 ## ⭐ Featured projects
-Below are a few highlighted projects.
-Replace these entries with your favorites (repo links + short descriptions).

 - [Face recognition](https://github.com/dtrejo0611/proyectoReconocimientoFacial) — Developed in Python, the system identifies faces and, if a match is found in the database, logs the result into an SQL report.
 -